blacktear23/RedisTiKV/README.md

 * tikv.begin: Start transaction for current client.
 * tikv.commit: Commit current client's transaction.
 * tikv.rollback: Rollback current client's transaction.
+* tikv.cget [KEY]: Get key's data from Redis memory first if Null then get it from TiKV and then cache it into Redis.
+* tikv.cset [KEY] [VALUE]: Put a Key-Value pair into TiKV, if successed, then put it into Redis.
+* tikv.cdel [KEY1] [KEY2]..: Delete key data from Redis cache first and then delete it from TiKV.
+* tikv.status: Get metrics info from RedisTiKV module.

 #### Get PD API data
 * pd.members [PDSERVERADDR]: request PD to get cluster members data.